 A business must comply with the CCPA if it:

-But if we take a closer look at the requirement, the CCPA isn’t concerned with how much revenue you received from selling personal information, it’s concerned with how much revenue you derived from selling consumers’ personal information.
+But if we take a closer look at the requirement, the CCPA isn’t concerned with how much revenue you received from selling personal information, it’s concerned with how much revenue you derived from selling or sharing consumers’ personal information.

 There are many different ways of calculating if you meet the 50% revenue requirement of the CCPA.
 We’ll walk you through an example of how a company might make this calculation.

 Let’s pretend there is a company that sells ear muffs, Haute Ears.
 Haute Ears earned $900,000 in revenue in the past 12 months and has an online store only.
 Below is an example of how they learned that they do in fact need to comply with the CCPA: